Pieces of Africa

 Pieces of Africa is a 1992 studio album by the Kronos Quartet, containing works commissioned by the quartet, written by seven African composers.

 Track listing

-Critical reception
+Reception and legacy

-According to AllMusic the Quartet avoids cultural imperialism or appropriation and, "Pieces of Africa teems with beguiling melodies, making it one of this quartet's more accessible projects and also one of its best."
+According to AllMusic, the Quartet avoids cultural imperialism or appropriation and, "Pieces of Africa teems with beguiling melodies, making it one of this quartet's more accessible projects and also one of its best."
 A review in Gramophone argues that only Escalay and White Man Sleeps are successful compositions for string quartet.

+It was inducted into the National Recording Registry on April 16, 2024 for being "culturally, historically, or aesthetically significant" by the Library of Congress.